jundalisay/sp/content/en/material/principles/part-2/chapter-02c.md

 This is why we say time gets more malleable and simultaneous the higher the layer, while space becomes less important.

-This leads to our concept of timespace.
+This leads to our concept of **timespace**.

 ## Physical Time Versus Metaphysical Time

-We classify the material and radiant times are physical time, and the aethereal or mental time as metaphysical.
+We classify the material and radiant times as physical time, and the aethereal or mental time as metaphysical.
-- Physical Time occupies the lower layers of timespace
+- Physical Time occupies the lower layers of timespace.
 - Metaphysical Time occupies the upper layers.

+{{< i s="/graphics/physics/msq.jpg" a="MSQ" c="In our MSQ model, timespace is the upper medium of the spatial layer.
+Spacetime is the lower medium" >}}
 <!-- Here we likewise create the concept of Physical Time and Metaphysical Time.  -->

 In Physics, this is roughly similar to the concept of Proper and Coordinate Time from Einstein's Relativity.